strvcom/eslint-config-javascript/examples/README.md

 # Project configuration examples

-To use these rulesets, you must have an *.eslintrc* configuration file present in your project root.
+To use these rulesets, you must have an *.eslintrc.{js,json,yml}* configuration file present in your project root.
 In this file, you then include those rulesets which you would like to use in your project.

-The path to the ruleset must start with `eslint-config-javascript` (this ruleset's package name).
-Optionally, ESLint allows to drop the `eslint-config` to keep it short.
+Your `extends` entry must always start with `@strv/javascript`.
 The rest of the path is an actual folder/file in this repository.
-Extensions can be omitted.
+Extensions **should** be omitted.
 For detailed explanation, see ESLint's [shareable configs][shareable-configs].

 Your configuration file can either be json, classic Node.js module, or YAML file.
+It is recommended **not** to use json, because sometimes you might want to include some comment as to why you are doing this or that, which is not possible with json.

 ```js
 // .eslintrc.js